God Knows (novel): Reception

 The book was a commercial success: The Times of London reported in late 1985 that it had remained high in the bestseller lists since publication the previous year.

-Favourable reviews quoted in the paperback edition (published by Black Swan in 1985) declared that ‘Mr Heller is dancing at the top of his form again… original, sad, wildly funny and filled with roaring’ (Mordecai Richler, New York Times Book Review) and that ‘the book is worth the price of admission for the first few pages alone’ (Martin Amis, The Observer).
+Favorable reviews quoted in the paperback edition (published by Black Swan in 1985) declared that 'Mr Heller is dancing at the top of his form again… original, sad, wildly funny and filled with roaring' (Mordecai Richler, New York Times Book Review) and that ‘the book is worth the price of admission for the first few pages alone’ (Martin Amis, The Observer).

 On the other hand Kirkus assessed Heller's character/history/theology inventions and deemed them "undeveloped, with the Borscht Belt rhythms too relentless to allow for depth or nuance.
 And the entire vaudeville enterprise eventually seems wilted, formula-creased."
 However, the magazine praised the author's efforts of paying attention to the scriptures calling them "remarkable."